Latest updates added 3 Feb 2023

 “Always mindful, they breathe in; mindful they breathe out.”
 MN10 The Buddha.

-Marker 06 arises as a progression of continuous awareness of the natural flow of breath within your body.
-As your depth of relaxation deepens, you will start to become more aware of more detail such as whether the breath is coming in or going out of your body.
+Experiential Marker 06 arises as a progression of continuous awareness of the natural flow of breath within your body.
+As your depth of relaxation deepens, you will start to become more aware of whether the breath is coming in or going out of your body.
+It is this aspect of knowing what the breath is doing at any given time that is your object of meditation in Marker 06.

 I recommend meditating for 35 min 1-2 times daily.